isomerpages/pa-chingay/pages/Blossom Art Venture.md

 variant: markdown
 description: ""
 ---
-The Chingay Blossom ART-Venture installations are co-created by students from seven different schools, led by community artists, based on the theme of “Blossom”.&nbsp; Using flowers as main element, students were involved in transforming the Chingay space into a magical floral garden with arts installations based on their different interpretations of “Blossom” made using recycled materials.
+The Chingay Blossom ART-Venture installations are co-created by students from seven different schools, led by community artists, based on the theme of “Blossom”.
+Using flowers as main element, students were involved in transforming the Chingay space into a magical floral garden with arts installations based on their different interpretations of “Blossom” made using recycled materials.